 Publishes his first volume of poetry, The Strayed Reveller and Other Poems.

-With the help of Lord Lansdowne, Arnold is given the post of Inspector of Schools.
-His position as Inspector causes some problems because of the tremendous traveling that was required, but he holds the position until 1883.
+With the help of Lord Lansdowne, A is given the post of Inspector of Schools.
+His position as Inspector causes some problems because of the tremendous traveling it required, but he holds the position until 1883.

 Marries Frances Wightman.